 f.
 Security Standards, Transparency And Traceability.

 Further, to help secure supply chains, the Government can continue to promote data security standards as is done through the National Institute of Standards and Technology (NIST).
-In particular, data security standards not only promote privacy, but also assist with preventing data breaches that can paralyze parts of supply chains.
-For more info on security standards and digital identity, see my article, Digital Identity In Logistics And What To Know – The Best Security, Scary Risks.
+In particular, data security standards not only promote privacy, but the government can help the commercial sector in the following areas:

 3. So, What Are U.S. Government Agencies Doing Today To Enable Better Supply Chain Interoperability?

-There are some Government agencies making real progress on supply chain data sharing.
+There are several Government agencies making real progress on supply chain data sharing.
 Specifically, the Department of Transportation (DoT), Federal Maritime Commission (FMC), and Customs and Border Protection (CBP) have launched promising initiatives to tackle one of the industry’s biggest headaches.
 Namely, getting different systems to talk to each other.
 Below, I’ll walk you through what these agencies are doing to help private companies move goods more efficiently.

 a.
 DOT: Working To Improve Data Interoperability For The Nation’s Transportation Systems.